 In your bedroom…

 It’s December, which means it’s cold, so that’s a given – but also, is there anything better than just lazing around on a Sunday morning, all tucked up and toasty?
 Certainly not.
-And with contact restrictions looking set to continue for some time more, what better thing to do than use every single opportunity to have a guilt-free lie-in?
+And with Christmas just around the corner, what better thing to do than use every single opportunity to have a lie-in with a festive film on?

 A smart and organised wardrobe